Are you aware of as to what goes behind the scenes.. I mean what users do in your WordPress website backend?

 Is this what you are thinking?

-Then, WP Audit Security Log is a great solution in such cases.
+Then, WP Activity Log is a great solution in such cases.

-Using WP Security Audit Log with Temporary Login Without Password is the best way to secure your website from temporary users.
+Using WP Activity Log with Temporary Login Without Password is the best way to secure your website from temporary users.

 You can easily keep a track on what temporary users are doing on your website in real-time.

-Temporary account which means no further threat from these users after login expiry and
+- Temporary account which means no further threat from these users after login expiry.

 After downloading the plugin, you need to install and start using it.
 Here’s how :